Eve S. Puffer

 Stars in Global Health Round 7 Phase 1; Development of a community embedded family therapy intervention in Kenya: A faith and village based approach awarded by Moi University (Principal Investigator).
 2014 to 2016

-Private Violence, Public Concern of Intimate Partner Violence on Women and Girls awarded by International Rescue Committee (Principal Investigator).
+Private Violence, Public Concern: A Research Study on the Drivers, Forms and Consequences of Intimate Partner Violence on Women and Girls in Conflict Settings awarded by International Rescue Committee (Principal Investigator).
 2013 to 2014

 Building resilience: Pilot trial of a family and community-based intervention to promote mental health among adolescents and caregivers in rural Kenya.
 2013 Global Mental Health Forum.
 December 27, 2013